migramirez2/Harmony-ONE/progress/konstantin-potapov.md

- 2024-01-26 Fri: Testing `revert` command functionality found some issues, so now we don't try to restore state from partially valid data, only remove it.
-It was already tested by Soph and merged.
-Currently devnet is fully decentrialized, and doesn't contain internal validators, but it still require small improvements like additional logs and fixes for found issues.
+ 2024-01-26 Fri: Testing `revert` command functionality found that it can cause panic under certain circumstances, so now we don't try to restore state from the partially valid data, only remove it.
+It was already tested and merged by Soph.
+Currently devnet is fully decentrialized, and doesn't contain internal validators, but it still require small improvements like additional logs and fixes for the issues.

 ---